Don’t Drink and Drive-That’s Not the Law, but it is Good Advice!

 When a person tells an officer of an injury, officer’s often respond by saying they will “take it into consideration” in scoring the evaluation.
 The National Highway Traffic Safety Administration’s (NHTSA) Standardized Field Sobriety Evaluations (SFSE) have no criteria or method for taking medical problems into consideration when determining your score – you either exhibit a clue or you don’t.
 Once you take the evaluation, it does not matter why you exhibited the clue, the clue will be scored as if it was caused by alcohol or impairing drugs.

 Most driver’s should politely decline any request for field sobriety evaluations.
-All field sobriety evaluations are entirely voluntary and can be used against you.
+All field sobriety evaluations are entirely voluntary and can be used against you but your refusal to do field sobriety evaluations cannot be used as evidence against you at trial.
 Most drivers believe that if they “pass” the field sobriety evaluations the officer will release them.
 These evaluations are unreliable and complicated and are not scored on a pass-fail basis.
 Many of us would be scored as “impaired” without having consumed any alcohol or drugs.
 The clues the officer observed during the field sobriety evaluation are often used to justify your arrest.
 In most cases the officer is only looking to gather evidence to establish probable cause to arrest you; don’t help the officer make a DUI case against you.

 If you believe you are under .08 or if you believe you may be close to the limit, you should consider taking an “Alco-sensor” handheld preliminary breath testing device on scene.
 In Georgia, all handheld breath testing devices are voluntary with a wide range of error.
+If you refuse to blow, your refusal may not be used against you at trial.
 The results of a handheld breath testing device can be used as probable cause to arrest you, but any result, even if it gives a numerical score, will be inadmissible at trial except to show whether it was positive for alcohol.
 If your result is low enough, the officer may decide not to arrest you, but remember; even if you are under the “legal limit” you may still be arrested for DUI under the less safe law.
 “Passing” the handheld breath test does not mean you get a pass on the DUI arrest and usually the officer will not show you the result.

 If you are 21 years of age or older, have a valid Georgia driver’s license, were not driving a commercial vehicle, were not in an accident involving death or serious injury, have not had a DUI within the past ten years and are not under the influence of illegal drugs, after the officer has placed you under arrest and read you the Georgia implied consent warning, submitting to the required state-administered test of your blood, breath, or urine may be your best option.
 Your driver’s license may still be suspended, but you may be eligible for a work permit and early reinstatement.